-There will never be enough time to do everything you want in your youth ministry.
-I hear youth pastors say it over and over again … “I am just in a busy season, and when it is done, I will have enough time to do _________________.”
+You’ll never have enough time to do everything you want in youth ministry.
+I hear youth pastors say repeatedly: “I’m just in a busy season.
+When it’s done, I’ll have time to _________.”

 Automation applied to an efficient operation will magnify the efficiency. —Bill Gates

 Let’s explore different areas and ways to automate.
 These tools go well beyond youth ministry attendance tracking!

 Youth Ministry Attendance Tracking & Other Youth Ministry Management Tools